 But before counting your opponent’s stack, you have some decisions to make.
 How do you extract max value from your opponent now?

-In this article, we’ll go over four preflop scenarios (and two “sub-situations”) and cover how you should play flopped straights in each.
+In the following sections, we’ll go over four preflop scenarios (and two “sub-situations”) and cover how you should play flopped straights in each.

 1. How to Play a Flopped Straight After Defending the Big Blind